Choosing a Heating or Cooling Contractor

 Some HVAC contractors and companies represent a single brand or furnace manufacturer.
 Hiring one of these contractors has advantages and disadvantages.
 On the plus side, the contractor has probably gone through specialized training offered by the manufacturer.
 Should the job end badly, you may have additional leverage, since you may be able to approach the manufacturer with complaints.
 On the other hand, this contractor will only offer furnaces from this one manufacturer.
-If you get estimates from contractors that represent a single brand, make sure the get estimates from several contractors, and make sure they are recommending equivalent furnaces.
+If you get estimates from contractors that represent a single brand, make sure you get estimates from several contractors, and make sure they are recommending equivalent equipment.

 What happens if your furnace isn't working correctly after it is installed?
 Will the manufacturer send a technician to solve the problem?
 Typically the answer is no -- the manufacturer expects the contractor who installed the furnace to deal with this issue.
 This is yet another reason that you need to choose your contractor carefully.
 Having said this, many people have been able to appeal to the manufacturer for redress of a concern -- although this may require quite a bit of persistence on your part.